ngwalton/wbba_tools/README.md

 The file to open to run this is called knit_interactive_chronplots.R, but it also calls the companion markdown file interactive_chronplot.Rmd.

 To load your own data, put your EBD file in the folder: data/chrontplot_data, and delete the example file here.
-There can only be one file in this folder.
-The script will chop it up into separate files by species.
+The script will chop it up into separate files by species, and dump them in the analysis folder.
+Note you should not have other kinds of csvs in the analysis folder.

 Then replace the call to the sample file with a call to your own eBird data file:
 ````